WTF Is a Tariff?

 How Do Tariffs Work?

-Most tariffs are set to expire after a few years or until the politicians who imposed them realize that they’re causing actual harm to the industry that they were trying to protect.
+Most tariffs are set to expire after a few years or are revoked when the politicians who imposed them realize that they’re causing actual harm to the industry that they were trying to protect.

 Why Do Governments Impose Tariffs?